 Pre-loss claims management can be just as important as how you handle your claim after a loss.
 Set yourself up for business interruption coverage success using the following tactics:

-Go through your policy page by page.
-Ensure it makes sense and that your business will be able to survive catastrophic scenarios under your written coverage.
-Look at it from all angles and assess the language using multiple interpretations.
+- Go through your policy page by page.
+Ensure it makes sense and that your business will be able to survive catastrophic scenarios under the coverage provided.
+Consider all scenarios and assess the language using multiple interpretations.

-For added assurance, consult outside or internal counsel, including your broker and underwriter.
+- For added assurance, consult outside and internal counsel, including your broker and underwriter.

 2. Understand property and business interruption values

-3. Establish claims management protocol, disaster recovery, and contingency plans
+3. Establish claims management protocols, disaster recovery, and contingency plans

 4. Build your team